lcheruku/Receipt-Processor/README.md

 # Solution for Receipt Processor Challenge
 This is the Public Repository containing web service for Receipt Processor Challenge.

+Here are two things I want you to consider before you move ahead with the code.

-Web Service - RESTful web service
+Web Service used - RESTful web service

-Language - Go Language
+Language selected - Go Language